-Ed, Goddess of Playful Hackers (Radical Ed, Edward Won Hau Pepelu Tivrusky IV, Francoise Appledelhi)
+Ed, Goddess of Playful Hacking (Radical Ed, Edward Won Hau Pepelu Tivrusky IV, Francoise Appledelhi)

 After leaving the Bebop to find the place that was her own, she and Ein eventually went on a hacking spree arresting criminals left and right.
 Then, she found out about the Pantheon and decided to rest there.

-Before she made it to the pantheon, there were reports that Radical Ed was a seven foot tall ex-basketball pro, a Hindu guru or a Drag queen alien.
+Before she made it to the pantheon, there were reports that Radical Ed was a seven foot tall ex-basketball pro, Hindu guru drag queen alien (or perhaps all of them combined).
 Those who betted that she wasn't any of these things became quite rich.